rthorst/TwitterSentiment/README.md

 ![alt_text](https://raw.githubusercontent.com/rthorst/TwitterSentiment/master/vaderSentiment.PNG)

 Once the sentences are scored for sentiment, TwitterSent generates interactive plots of these sentiment scores using the Python library Bokeh.
+To make the model more explainable, some of the most highly valenced words detected by the model are displayed to explain the classification result.

 ![alt_text](https://raw.githubusercontent.com/rthorst/TwitterSentiment/master/bokeh.PNG)